 At P&G, we believe that eliminating animal testing is the right thing to do.

 We do not test our products or ingredients on animals anywhere in the world unless required by law.
 We will continue to develop non-animal alternative tests, and work with regulators around the world to ultimately end testing involving animals.

 The good news is that there’s a widely-available and very affordable vegan alternative to the mass-market razor brands.
 “Preserve” brand razors are not only animal-friendly but eco-friendly as well.
-Their plastics are made from recycled yogurt cups.
+The plastic in their razor cartridges comes from recycled yogurt cups.
 And the dreaded lubricant strip on their razors is made from aloe vera, vitamin E, and vegan colorant.
 The company has had a policy against animal testing since its formation.
 They promise, “We do not test on animals.
 Period.”
 On top of all this, Preserve’s blades are extremely affordable when purchased in bulk—they come in at less than half the cost apiece compared to Gillette’s premium blades.

 Back in the day, all shaving brushes were made from either pig bristle or badger hairs.
-And while most shaving brushes today still use animal hair you won’t have any trouble finding a brush made with synthetic fibers.
+Although many most shaving brushes today still use animal hair, you won’t easily find one made with synthetic fibers.
 Not only are synthetic brushes cheaper, they also have the advantage of being both softer and more durable than brushes made from animal hair.
-The Body Shop’s Shaving Brush is not only well-made, it’s a third the price of most non-vegan shaving brushes.
-If you want to go upscale, check out this shaving brush made by Parker.
+The Body Shop’s Brush is not only well-made, it’s a third the price of most non-vegan shaving brushes.
+If you want to go upscale, check out this brush made by Parker.